JONATHAN R. MATIAS

 Manager, 3D Printing Laboratory

 Jacob Adrian Lorella is a 3rd-year College student taking up B.S.
 Pharmacy at Central Philippine University as his pre-medical course in pursuing his dreams of becoming a doctor.
 As the COVID-19 pandemic is still a concern for in-person classes, he works to manage the 3D Printing Laboratory.
 Jacob has always been interested in computers and he learned 3D printing online through video tutorials since 2016.
 He is in charge of the operation of the four (4) more advanced 3D printers for this diorama project.

 Manager, Miniature Art Team

 Emilio Andres Sanchez is originally from Zaragoza, Spain.
-He recently retired from the Spanish Air Force [Ejercito Del Aire Espanol].
+He recently retired from the Spanish Air Force (Ejercito del Aire Espanol]).
 Emilio arrived in Iloilo Province with his wife, Gretchen, last February 2019.
-When he was 17, his cousin introduced him into painting miniatures but did not have the patience to do so until 4 years ago when he started to paint characters of a table game until it became a hobby.
+When he was 17, his cousin introduced him to painting miniatures but did not have the patience to do so until 4 years ago, when he started to paint characters of a table game until it became a hobby.
 According to Emilio, one character can take about 4 to 5 hours of work depending on the quality he desired.
 He looks up to Duncan Rhodes, a famous miniature painter.
 Watching Duncan’s video tutorials helped him hone his skills in painting.
-According to Emilio the project has brought great impact to him personally since it’s a part of his heritage too.
+According to Emilio, the project has brought great impact to him personally since it’s a part of his heritage too.

 GRETCHEN MAESTRECAMPO-GARCIA TANTENGCO SANCHEZ